amuhs/amuhs.github.io/_posts/2019-02-22-escaping-batch.md

 EXIT /B 0
 ```

-If you call this in your batch script it will run, but you will see an error that looks similar to this `:</promptText> was unexpected at this time`.
+If you call this in your batch script it will run, but you will see an error that looks similar to this `: </promptText> was unexpected at this time`.
 You would think that is a simple fix.
-Just escape the `:` and move along, but nope.
-That doesn't work.
+Just escape the `:` and move along, but it's not.
 After a few google searches, I got lucky and found a [stackoverflow post](https://stackoverflow.com/a/26686415) from someone who also had parentheses in right before the colon.
-See where I am going with this?
 Batch was not having a problem with the colon.
 It was the parentheses!
-So I went from `(e.g. 38)^:^</promptText^>` to  `^(e.g. 38^):^</promptText^>` and the error was taken care of.
+So I went from `(e.g. 38)^: ^</promptText^>` to  `^(e.g. 38^): ^</promptText^>` and the error was taken care of.
 There is still one more problem with the code snippet above.
 The `%` still needs to be escaped or it won't be in the resultant file.
 To escape a percent in batch, you don't use the caret symbol, you actually just double up the percent to `%%`.
 So the end result with everything escaped looks like the below:

 ```batch
 :CUSTOM_TOOL_FILE